 What airport should I arrive at and will I have a ride to the school?

 You will want to make arrangements to fly into RDU Airport in Raleigh, NC.
-It is very important that you contact Heather Johnson through the Admissions Office with your flight itinerary as soon as possible so arrangements for your arrival can be made.
+It is very important that you contact Donna Patterson and Gene Heavner through the Admissions Office with your flight itinerary as soon as possible so arrangements for your arrival can be made.
 You will receive confirmation of the arrangements.
 Gene Heavner will meet you at the airport.
 Student athletes for the fall will begin training camps on August 15th and can arrive no sooner then August 13th.
 All other international students can begin arriving on August 18th.
-Students will then participate in the Weekend of Welcome for all new incoming students beginning August 20th.
+International students are required to participate in the final session of orientation on August 22 and 23.
 The first day of classes will be August 26.
 Student athletes need to contact their coach about their expected arrival date.

 What should I do when I arrive on campus?

-You will need to see Heather Johnson in the Admissions Office to verify that you have arrived on campus.
+You will need to see Donna Patterson in the Admissions Office to verify that you have arrived on campus.
 When you go take with you passport, visa and I-20 form.
 Please bring any official ,original transcripts to submit to your permanent file.
 Copies will need to be made to keep in your permanent file.